 Providing additional resources demonstrates your expertise and commitment to their success long before they sign a contract.
 It keeps your solution top of mind and positions you as a trusted advisor, not just another vendor.
 This approach keeps the conversation moving forward in a natural, helpful way.

-Schedule the Next Concrete Meeting
+Lock In the Next Meeting

 Vague next steps are where deals go to die.
 Don't end your demo or your follow-up email with a fuzzy "let's connect again soon."
 The most successful sales reps spend more time discussing what happens after the demo.
 Your primary goal in the follow-up is to secure the next meeting and define a clear purpose for it.
 Whether it's a technical deep dive, a pricing discussion, or an introduction to other stakeholders, make sure the prospect knows exactly what to expect.